AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/configure-card-falloff.md

 1. Select which column to remove cards from.
 1. Click **[!UICONTROL Save]** on the confirmation message.
-1. Click **[!UICONTROL Hide configure]** to close the Configure panel.
+1. Click **[!UICONTROL Hide configure]** to close the [!UICONTROL Configure] panel.
 The configuration settings are applied automatically when you refresh the board.